 What is required to open an account for a Student Organization with First Interstate?

-- MSU Office of Activities and Engagement Recognition letter
+- MSU Office of Student Engagement Recognition letter

 - Tax Identification Number/Entity Identification Number(EIN)-obtained from the IRS